 Visual disturbances can vary from mild to severe involving a number of symptoms.
 Visual disturbances can happen because the upper neck supplies information to the brain to guide eye position and vice versa (2).

 Balance problems can be a significant issue (3).
 Dizziness or imbalance is a feature related to the fact that the upper neck is a major contributor to balance (4).
-The upper neck provides position sense that has to be coordinated with balance information from the eyes and inner ear
+The upper neck provides a position sense that has to be coordinated with balance information from the eyes and inner ear.

 Diagnosing Craniocervical Instability